ThiagoAraujo-hub/Cosmos-API/README.md

 - `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/stellar-systems`: Get information about stellar systems within a galaxy.
 - `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/stellar-systems/{stellar-system-id}`: Get information about a specific stellar system by ID.
 - `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/stellar-systems/{stellar-system-name}`: Get information about a specific stellar system by name.

+### Black Holes
+- `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/stellar-systems/{stellar-system-name or stellar-system-id}/black-holes`: Get information about black holes within a stellar system.
+- `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/stellar-systems/{stellar-system-name or stellar-system-id}/black-holes/{black-hole-id}`: Get information about a specific black hole by ID.
+- `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/stellar-systems/{stellar-system-name or stellar-system-id}/black-holes/{black-hole-name}`: Get information about a specific black hole by name.

+### Stars
+- `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/stellar-systems/{stellar-system-name or stellar-system-id}/stars`: Get information about stars within a stellar system.
+- `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/stellar-systems/{stellar-system-name or stellar-system-id}/stars/{star-id}`: Get information about a specific star by ID.
+- `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/stellar-systems/{stellar-system-name or stellar-system-id}/stars/{star-name}`: Get information about a specific star by name.

 ### Planets
 - `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/stellar-systems/{stellar-system-name or stellar-system-id}/planets`: Get information about planets within a stellar system.